 (Fall 2010, DBASSE/CLAJ) received her JD with honors from the University of Illinois College of Law.
 During her second and third years of law school, Carol worked as a research assistant, was the Recent Developments Editor of the Journal of Law, Technology and Policy

-(Fall 2010, DBASSE/CHDGC) is a policy analyst and an energy/environmental systems specialist for Argonne National Laboratory.
-He previously interned on the majority staff of the U.S. Senate Committee on Commerce, Science, and Transportation, where he worked on climate and energy policy along with miscellaneous other policy issues that fell under the purview of the Committee.
-He completed an MS in sustainability from Arizona State University in August 2010.
-He also earned a BS in industrial and systems engineering and a BA in science, technology, and society from North Carolina State University in December of 2007.
+(Fall 2010, DBASSE/CHDGC) is an ORISE Fellow at the Department of Energy’s Office of Energy Policy and Systems Analysis, where he works on electricity policy.
+Previously, he worked for four years as a policy analyst and an energy/environmental systems specialist at Argonne National Laboratory’s Washington, D.C. office, where he published research on shale gas development, the energy-water nexus, and land use for solar power.
+Immediately after his Mirzayan Fellowship, he interned on the majority staff of the U.S. Senate Committee on Commerce, Science, and Transportation, where he worked on climate and energy policy.
+He completed an M.S. in sustainability from Arizona State University in August 2010.
+He also earned a B.S. in industrial and systems engineering and a B.A. in science, technology, and society from North Carolina State University in December of 2007.
 His interests lie in the science, technology, and public policy nexus -- particularly as it applies to energy and sustainability issues.
-His master's thesis analyzed a technique for handling irreducible scientific uncertainty in conjunction with public policy, using the Probabilistic Volcanic Hazard Assessments for the formerly proposed nuclear waste repository at Yucca Mountain as a primary case study.
-Robert interned in the energy and environment group of a Washington, D.C.-area consulting firm prior to participating in the Mirzayan Fellowship.
-He hopes to make a career in science and technology policy, and the Mirzayan Fellowship has been helpful in taking the first steps towards that goal.
+Through the Mirzayan Fellowship, Robert began learning how science policy works in Washington.
 Robert loves the outdoors, and in particular enjoys alpine mountaineering, backpacking, cycling, skiing, running, swimming, and competing in triathlons.
-Contact by email.
+(Updated 2/2016)

 (Fall 2010, NAE/NAE PO) earned her PhD in bioorganic chemistry from The University of Texas at Austin, where she synthesized tiny bio-inspired aromatic molecules that display interesting behavior in water.
-She graduated from Oberlin College with majors in biochemistry and chemistry and taught high school science and math from 2002-2004.
-At UT Austin, she founded a science news talk show on the university's student-run radio station that continues to this day.
-Chelsea spent one summer interning at the Los Angeles Times' health desk and while a Mirzayan Fellow, she worked on the NAE Program Office's Changing the Conversation: From Research to Action workshop and its accompanying website (http://www.engineeringmessages.org).
-Chelsea then worked as a Congressional Hispanic Caucus Institute Graduate STEM Fellow at the White House Office of Science and Technology Policy.
-Chelsea is currently a Visiting Assistant Professor of Chemistry back at her alma mater, Oberlin.
-She swims at the Lorain County Metro Parks Splash Zone.
-Contact by email.
-(Updated 10/2012)
+She graduated from Oberlin College with majors in biochemistry and chemistry and taught high school science and math from 2002 to 2004.
+At UT Austin, she founded a science news talk show at student-run radio station that continues to this day.
+Chelsea spent also spent a summer interning at the Los Angeles Times' health desk.
+While a Mirzayan Fellow, she worked on the NAE Program Office's Changing the Conversation: From Research to Action workshop and its accompanying website (http://www.engineeringmessages.org

 (Fall 2010, IOM/VSRT) is currently a scientist in clinical trials at Cato Research in Rockville, Md.
 She enjoys writing and reviewing regulatory, clinical, and scientific documents; assisting with clinical trial management, pharmaceutical development, and project management; providing scientific consulting; and assisting with the preparation of strategic development plans.
 Before coming to Cato Research, she worked on building the digital infrastructure for a learning health system as a Christine Mirzayan Science and Technology Policy Fellow at the Roundtable for Value and Science-Driven Healthcare within the Institute of Medicine, the medical arm of the National Academies.
 Elizabeth completed her PhD in Computational Genetics from Duke University in 2010 and her BA in Mathematics from Cornell University in 2004.
 Her dissertation research focused on modeling the spatiotemporal regulation of transcription initiation in the fruit fly Drosophila melanogaster.